 The 2008 global financial crisis helped create the general impression that perhaps the West was in decline and the world would soon become multipolar, with China seemingly hastening its economic catch-up with the US.
 In 2012 the return of Vladimir Putin as the president of Russia and the emergence of Xi Jinping as the Chinese leader further reinforced the trajectory of bilateral relations.
-Besides all other factors. the two leaders have also shown some personal affinity towards each other, and their relationship has led to deepening and broadening links between the two regimes, while also setting aside various anxieties improving mutual perceptions.16 However, this type of relationship also shows signs of being superficial.
-While the manifested friendliness between the two regimes and their leaders does transfer to the two societies, it also reveals that their images of one another are shallow. stereotypical, and driven by the present leadership, in particular relating to the Chinese people's view of Russia being linked to the current president, Putin.
+Besides all other factors, the two leaders have also shown some personal affinity towards each other, and their relationship has led to deepening and broadening links between the two regimes, while also setting aside various anxieties and improving mutual perceptions.
+However, this type of relationship also shows signs of being superficial.
+While the manifested friendliness between the two regimes and their leaders does transfer to the two societies, it also reveals that their images of one another are shallow, stereotypical, and driven by the present leadership, in particular relating to the Chinese people's view of Russia being linked to the current president, Putin.
 Indeed, both the Russian and the Chinese populations pay much more attention to the US than to each other.
-17 There is a possibility that, after Putin leaves office, Russia and China might adjust their attitudes towards one another.
+There is a possibility that, after Putin leaves office, Russia and China might adjust their attitudes towards one another.

 The 2014 annexation of Crimea and the establishment of the Russian-supported separatist regions in Eastern Ukraine significantly worsened Russian relations with the US and Europe.
-This led to a further shift in Russia's strategic direction towards China, which has by now become by far the most important strategic partner of Putin's Russia, as also symbolised by the opening in 2019 of the new 'Power of Siberia' pipeline connecting the Russian Far East to China.
+This led to a further shift in Russia's strategic direction towards China, which has by now become by far the most important strategic partner of Putin's Russia, as also symbolised by the opening The worsening of relations between Russia and the West (especially after the Russian annexation of Crimea in 2014) has pushed Russia and China together.

+in 2019 of the new 'Power of Siberia' pipeline connecting the Russian Far East to China.
 While Europe has continued to serve as Russia's most important economic partner, Russia has consciously tried to hedge and diversify its dependency on the West by increasing the share of its trade with China.
 In 2020 China took almost 15 per cent of Russian exports - compared to 8 per cent in 2013 - and the amount of mutual trade has further grown, making Russia also one of the most important suppliers of energy to China.